PrefectHQ/prefect/docs/guides/using-the-client.md

     ) == sorted(end_times, reverse=True)
 ```

-This example gets the last 3 completed flow runs from our workspace.
-You could also use the `DeploymentFilter` like the previous example to get the last 3 completed flow runs of a specific deployment.
+Instead of the last 3 from the whole workspace, you could also use the `DeploymentFilter` like the previous example to get the last 3 completed flow runs of a specific deployment.

 !!! tip "There are other ways to filter objects like flow runs"
     See [`prefect.client.schemas.filters.FlowRunFilter`](https://docs.prefect.io/latest/api-ref/client/schemas/filters/#prefect.server.schemas.filters.FlowRunFilter) for more ways to filter flow runs, and [the rest of the module](https://github.com/PrefectHQ/prefect/blob/main/src/prefect/client/schemas/filters.py) for other filters you can use similarly with other Prefect resources.